Dr Tania Lisboa

 In parallel with her academic research, Tania pursues an active career as a solo cellist.
 A native of Brazil, where she also trained as a pianist, her concert engagements encompass Europe, Asia, and North and South America.
 In addition to the standard repertoire, she has recorded the complete works for cello and piano by C Guarnieri and by H Villa-Lobos for Meridian Records, the latter in three volumes.

-Lisboa T, Demos AP, & Chaffin R (forthcoming), Training thought and action for virtuoso performance, Musicae Scientiae.
+Lisboa T, Demos AP, & Chaffin R (2018), Training thought and action for virtuoso performance, Musicae Scientiae [DOI].